-Dave Gantt enters his fifth year at the helm of the Gonzaga University women’s volleyball program in 2013.
+Dave Gantt enters his seventh year at the helm of the Gonzaga University women’s volleyball program in 2015.

 Prior to his appointment at Gonzaga, Gantt was an adjunct professor at Montana State and a collegiate volleyball official.
 He was the head volleyball coach at Montana State for nine seasons, from 1994-02, compiling a 159-96 record for a .624 winning percentage, including a 72-64 Big Sky Conference record for a .529 winning percentage.